Adaptive energy reference for machine-learning models of the electronic density of states: Results

-To investigate the model performance at different energy channels, the DOS RMSE was compared energy-wise between MLPs trained using the $\mathrm{E_F}$ and self-aligned energy reference.
-To calculate the DOS RMSE energy-wise, Eq. \eqref{Energywise RMSE} was used.
+To investigate the model performance at different energy channels, the DOS RMSE was compared energywise between MLPs trained using the $E_{\mathrm{F}}$ and self-aligned energy reference.
+To calculate the energy-resolved RMSE, Eq. \eqref{Energywise RMSE} was used.
 The results are shown in Fig. \ref{fig:energywiseerrors} where the vertical axis denotes the change in RMSE, calculated by subtracting the RMSE on the adaptive reference from the RMSE on the Fermi level reference.
 From the lower quadrants, it can be seen that the improvements in DOS performance when using the adaptive energy reference are most prominent at the energy ranges of common spectral features.
 This corroborates the previous statement, whereby the misalignment of these features hinders the model performance by further complicating the learning problem.

-Additionally, in Fig. \ref{fig:histogram}, the histograms of the $\bm{\Delta}$ values for the training structures in each dataset also support this interpretation.
-The two distinct peaks at positive and negative $\bm{\Delta}$ for $\mathrm{BaTiO_3}$ showcase the DOS features moving towards each other.
+Additionally, in Fig. \ref{fig:histogram}, the histograms of the $\Delta_A$ values for the training structures in each dataset also support this interpretation.
+The two distinct peaks at positive and negative $\Delta_A$ for $\mathrm{BaTiO_3}$ are indicative of the multimodal nature of the dataset that contains structures sampled from several distinct ferroelectric phases.
 These observations suggest that optimizing the energy reference to improve model performance results in the alignment of common spectral patterns in the dataset.
-Hence, this accounts for the disparity in improvement in model performance for different datasets, as the effectiveness of the new framework will depend on the degree of similarity in the DOS spectra within the dataset, and on whether one of the common choices of reference leads to substantial shifts of these features in different structures.
+Hence, this accounts for the disparity in improvement in model performance for different datasets, as the effectiveness of this framework will depend on the degree of similarity in the DOS spectra within the dataset, and on whether one of the common choices of reference leads to substantial shifts of these features in different structures.